cerpinconsafo/Art-Gif-Generator/README.md

 ART GIF GENERATOR provides users the ability to SEARCH predefined Art categories, as well as CREATE their own unique search buttons.

--Click a button
+- Click a button
 ![CLICK A BUTTON](assets/images/giphy_click.gif)

--Create a button
+- Create a button
 ![CREATE A BUTTON](assets/images/giphy_create.gif)